Weighted blankets are proven to be therapeutic whether it be for kids or adults.

 The Sensory Goods weighted blanket line looks minimalistic with its fleece and flannel fabric.
 You won’t be able to separate it from regular blankets by just looking at it.
 The blanket earns a point for its discrete appearance.

-It has wide variety of weight and sizes are available.
+It has a wide variety of weight and sizes are available.
 The 9 lb to 19 lb variants of this blanket is most suitable for adults.
 Sensory Goods has used glass beads in this one to weigh it down.

 However, the Sensory Good weighted blankets do not give off the deluxe vibe, unlike the models previously discussed.
 Though the fabric feels soft, the blanket overall does not feel fluffy enough.
 The blanket applies pressure evenly across the whole surface area and fulfills its therapeutic purpose well.